-You may withdraw from a course only during the semester in which you are registered for the course and if you do so by the withdraw deadline date for that semester.
+You may withdraw from a course only during the semester in which you are registered for the course and must do so by the withdrawal deadline date stated on the academic calendar for that semester.
 The College does not refund tuition for the course from which you withdraw.

-To withdraw from a course, you must complete and submit a withdrawal form, available at Academic Records (Student Central).
+To withdraw from a course, you must complete and submit a withdrawal form, available at Student Central.
 After officially withdrawing from a course, your transcript will show a grade of W. The College designates course withdrawals as “uncompleted courses,” which may adversely affect academic standing and financial aid eligibility.
-Failure to attend or ceasing to attend a class or classes does not constitute official withdrawal and results in grades of F or NA for the course or courses.
-Failure to withdraw formally may affect your academic standing and eligibility to receive financial aid (see Satisfactory Academic Progress).
+Failure to attend or ceasing to attend a class or classes does not constitute official withdrawal and results in grades of F or NA Failure to withdraw formally may affect your academic standing and eligibility to receive financial aid (see Satisfactory Academic Progress).

 Withdrawal from the Semester or the College

-You may withdraw from the semester or the College only during the semester in which you are registered.
-Withdrawals are in effect only for the current semester in which you are enrolled.
-If you withdraw from the semester or the College, you are not entitled to a refund.
+You may withdraw from the semester only during the semester in which you are registered and by the last day of classes noted on the academic calendar.
+You do not have to be registered to withdraw from the College.
+If you withdraw from the semester, you are not entitled to a refund.

 To withdraw from the semester or College, you must complete and submit a withdrawal form available at Academic Records (Student Central).
 If you withdraw from the semester or the College, you will receive a W grade for all courses that semester on your transcript.

-Failure to attend or ceasing to attend a class or classes does not constitute official withdrawal from the College and results in grades of F or NA for the course or courses.
+Failure to attend or ceasing to attend a class or classes does not constitute official withdrawal from the College and results in grades of F or NA.
 Failure to withdraw formally may affect your academic standing and eligibility to receive financial aid (see Satisfactory Academic Progress).

 If you want to be readmitted to the College after withdrawal and have not registered for courses within the five years since the date of withdrawal, you must submit a new application.

 Through the online services system, you can see and print your financial aid award letters, view current and previous years’ financial aid records and check the status of your current financial aid application.
-You can find more details on financial aid and the BHCC Financial Aid Office online.
+You can find more details on financial aid at BHCC Financial Aid.

 Bunker Hill Community College participates in the Federal College Work-Study Program.
 If you apply for financial aid, you may receive funds from this program if you are eligible.
 Federal program regulations require that a percentage of these funds be earmarked to community service-related work.
 Check with the Financial Aid Office in Student Central for a listing of available Work-Study positions.